Climate and Average Weather Year Round in Mesa Arizona, United States

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from April 19 to July 15, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 12, with an average of 8.5 kWh.
+The brightest month of the year in Mesa is June, with an average of 8.4 kWh.

 For the purposes of this report, the geographical coordinates of Mesa are 33.422 deg latitude, -111.823 deg longitude, and 1,240 ft elevation.